tidymodels/censored/README.md

 ### time

-when we specify `type = "time"` then we get back the predicted survival time of an observation based on its predictors.
+When we specify `type = "time"` then we get back the predicted survival time of an observation based on its predictors.
 The survival time is the time it takes for the observation to observe an event.